JDM170/SaveWizard/README.md

 # SaveWizard

+***

+At the moment, the development of the program is suspended indefinitely.
+Updates to the add-on files will be released as soon as possible.

+***

 * Author of original "SaveWizard" script: DrEGZo
 * Original script is taken from here: <https://forum.truckersmp.com/index.php?/topic/55773-savewizard/> (access to the topic has been closed)
 * Utility to decrypt file: <https://github.com/TheLazyTomcat/SII_Decrypt>